 Then in 1978, doctors diagnosed Rosales with Type 2 diabetes.
 They never linked the diagnosis to any cause-Agent Orange exposure, lifestyle or otherwise.
-Marine veteran Jose Rosales dropped out of high school to join the Marine Corps at 17.
-Soon after, he was deployed to Vietnam as a military policeman.

 He said they just told him he had diabetes and prescribed him insulin.
 He had to adjust to a new normal of regularly monitoring his glucose and taking insulin shots up to four times a day.